3.4 | 1116 Votes

 Some VCF files may contain additional columns of data, including FORMAT and SAMPLE.

-How do I open a VCF file?
+How to open a VCF file

 However, VCF files are meant to be used as part of genotyping and DNA sequencing catalogs.
 Those working with these catalogs can use the open-source VCFtools library (cross-platform) to edit and manipulate VCF files.